apache/spark/CONTRIBUTING.md

 pip install -e .[doc]
 ```

-Generate the documentation by running:
+Generate and serve the documentation by running:

 ```
-cd docs && ./build.sh
+cd docs
+./build.sh
+./start_doc_server.sh
 ```

 Only a subset of the API reference documentation builds.
 Install additional